B2B platform for digital goods

 Frequently asked questions

-What routing algorithm does FoxReload use by default?
+What routing algorithm should I use by default?

-A weighted score: 50% current stock availability, 30% p95 latency, 20% wholesale cost.
-Enterprise partners can tune weights via routing_policy in the dashboard.
-Suppliers with >5% failure rate over 15 minutes are automatically removed from the pool.
+A weighted score works well: 50% current stock availability, 30% p95 latency, 20% wholesale cost.
+Suppliers with >5% failure rate over 15 minutes should be removed from the pool automatically.

 What happens if the primary supplier goes down?